 Accommodation will likely be your biggest expense for your trip to Japan.

-Hotels are fairly expensive for the size of the rooms.
-I’ve stayed in many cheap Japanese business hotels which were clean and comfortable, but basically were just slightly larger than a shoebox!
+Hotels are fairly expensive given the size of the rooms.
+I’ve stayed in many cheap Japanese business hotels which were clean and comfortable, but felt like they were just slightly larger than a shoebox!

 To save on accommodation, we often stay at guesthouses or private rooms in hostels that come with shared bathroom facilities as they tend to be spotlessly clean in Japan.